N/A

 Let’s explore what trade credit is, along with its benefits and drawbacks.

-Trade credit is a type of B2B financing that enables businesses to receive goods from suppliers before paying for them.
+Trade Credit Definition: Trade credit is a type of short-term B2B financing that allows buyers to receive goods or services immediately and pay later, typically within 30–90 days

 The approval process and payment terms of the suppliers providing the credit will vary.
 They usually offer 30, 60 or 90 days (often known as net 30-, 60- or 90-day terms).
 This period can be even longer in some industries.

-Unlike traditional bank loans, trade credit does not always directly involve a third party.
-However, specialist third party companies have sophisticated technology and expertise in this domain and many offer white-label services.
+Unlike traditional bank loans, trade credit does not always involve a third party directly.
+However, specialist third-party companies have sophisticated technology and expertise in this domain, and many offer white-label services.

 Both terms are often used interchangeably.